2stacks/2stacks.github.io/_posts/2019-08-05-bare-metal-to-kubernetes.md

 for additional hardware customization and testing.

 ### Enlistment
 Adding a host to MAAS is typically done via a combination of DHCP, TFTP and PXE.
-This unattended manner of adding a node is called _Enlistment_.
+This unattended manner of adding a host is called _Enlistment_.

->Note: MAAS runs built-in commissioning scripts during the enlistment phase so that when you commission a node, any customised commissioning scripts you add will have access to data collected during enlistment.
+>Note: MAAS runs built-in commissioning scripts during the enlistment phase so that when you commission a host, any customised commissioning scripts you add will have access to data collected during enlistment.

 If everything has been configured correctly the only required step to start the Enlistment process is to power on the machine you are adding to MAAS.
 You can watch the Enlistment process discovering a new host in the following video;
 {% include video id="jj1M-YyCgD4" provider="youtube" %}

-#### IPMI Setup Verification in MaaS
+#### IPMI Setup Verification in MAAS
 Once the Enlistment process is complete you can verify that MAAS was able to discover/configure the IPMI information needed to manage power settings on your host.